psalaets/psalaets.github.io/_posts/2015-01-04-pre-caching-angular-templates-with-gulp.md

 layout: post
 permalink: /pre-caching-angular-templates-with-gulp
 twitter_url: https://twitter.com/paulsalaets/status/552117335264620545
+meta_description: Using gulp to pre-cache Angular templates so they are included with the initial app load
 ---

 In production deployments, include directive and route templates as part of your initial js load to reduce http requests made when using your app.